Poison Prevention Week Poster

 “Mr. Yuk to the Rescue!” is the theme for the Washington Poison Center’s 2014 Poison Prevention Poster Contest.
 The winning poster will be part of the 2014 Poison Prevention Week Campaign, celebrated across the state in March.
-We are looking for a drawing to become our statewide poison prevention poster!
+We are looking for posters to become our statewide poison prevention poster!
 All 6 – 12-year-olds are eligible to enter.
 To make this easier, we have provided a Teacher’s Guide with lesson plans to help children understand and prevent accidental poison exposure.
 Additionally, we have links to some fun activities that can help.
 See our Poison Prevention Week page for rules and entry forms.

 These files require Adobe Reader, but a free download is available.

 - Cross out the Poison Coloring Page- English

 - Cross out the Poison Coloring Page – Spanish

 The Mr. Yuk symbol was developed in 1971 by the Pittsburgh Poison Center of Children’s Hospital.
 It is copyrighted exclusively for teaching poison prevention through affiliated hospitals and poison centers.

 Do Your Own Presentation, Request a Yuk Box

 The Yuk Box is filled with educational materials available to instructors / organizations to check-out for use in presentations or at events to teach poison prevention messages to both adults and children.

 Every year the nation recognizes the 3rd week in March as, “National Poison Prevention Week.”
 This year was no different and the Washington Poison Center urges all Washington citizens to use the week as a reminder to be cautious with poisons.